 Not liable for any act of the firm done before his admission as a partner.
 Outgoing partner remains liable to third parties for all acts of the firm until public notice is given of his retirement.
-Partner by holding out

 A partner who leaves a firm in which the rest of the partners continue to carry on business.